 What Is MPW in Chip Tapeout?

 MPW lets multiple chip projects share wafer or mask resources for prototype silicon.
-Overseas teams can start feasibility screening with high-level RFQ details before sharing design IP.
+The first RFQ can usually start from non-confidential requirements.

 MPW stands for multi-project wafer.
-In an MPW run, multiple chip designs share wafer or mask resources so each team can prototype silicon without paying for a dedicated full-mask production route at the first step.
+In an MPW run, several chip designs share manufacturing resources so early silicon access becomes more practical than paying for a dedicated full-mask route at the first step.

-MPW is most useful when a team needs real silicon but is not yet ready for a dedicated production mask set.
+MPW is useful when the design team needs real silicon but is not yet ready for a dedicated production mask set.
 Typical cases include analog and mixed-signal prototypes, RF and sensor interfaces, high-voltage or BCD concepts, industrial IoT chips, university research chips and early customer demonstration samples.

 The common pattern is uncertainty.
-The team may know the target function and approximate die size, but still needs to confirm silicon behavior, package choice, probe strategy, shuttle timing, PDK/NDA path and cost drivers.
+The team may know the target function and approximate die size, but still needs to confirm silicon behavior, package choice, probe strategy, timeline, test scope and cost.

 An early MPW RFQ does not need to start with confidential layout data.
 A useful first brief can include: